 Black Hills Spruce is virtually immune to the most common spruce pests and is very tolerant of drying winter winds.
 These characteristics make it ideal as an ornamental, privacy screen or windbreak if you have some patience with it’s slower growth.
-Black Hills Spruce can reach heights of 80 feet over a life span of up to 300 years.
+Black Hills Spruce can reach heights of about 50 feet over a life span of up to 300 years.

 Black Hills Spruce, Picea glauca ‘Densata’, is actually a subspecies of White Spruce, Picea glauca, and therefore share nearly all of the same characteristics.
 However, Black Hills Spruce do not exhibit the “interesting” [read: slightly stinky] aroma of the White Spruce.

 Although named after the South Dakota region in which it is naturally found, Black Hills Spruce actually thrive in a much wider range of cooler, moist regions, including states as far south as Georgia if planted at a higher elevation.
 This species makes for a very useful ornamental spruce indeed.

 Black Hills Spruce seedlings: characteristics and info• prefers hardiness zones 3-6

 • prefers full sun, does ok in partial shade

 • mature height and spread: 35-50ft high, 15-20ft spread

 • prefers lighter, richer soils; loamy soils; sandy soils

 • Missouri Botanical Gardens info on Picea glauca ‘Densata’

 --- Black Hills Spruce seedlings [pre-order now for Spring 2019]